siejkowski/siejkowski.github.com/_posts/2016-03-21-watch-apps-worth-using.md

 * **Getting the fitness data**.
 * **Sleep tracking**.

 Please notice the subtle, but crucial difference.
 From the app's perspective the activity might require being in the foreground, even if only for a quick while.
 Synchronizing with web server via iOS background updates, fetching new data in response to a push notification, getting a location change callback --- none of those happen without executing the app's code.
-However, from the user's perspective, those activities don't require any attention.
+However, from the user's perspective, those activities don't need any attention.

 Also, please notice that a particular service often contains both *app-dependent* and *app-independent* activities.
 The post on your Facebook wall will appear when your friend adds it, even if you don't have the Facebook client open.
 You won't read it, however, until you launch the app.